segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-audiences/index.md

 ### Error: Action :: field is required but not found

-This error occurs when the **DMP User Action** field is not set to "Add" or "Remove" in the mapping.
-Or it's set to "Auto Detect," which comes with a couple of caveats:
+This error occurs when the **DMP User Action** field isn't set to *Add* or *Remove* in the mapping, or it's set to *Auto Detect,* which comes with a couple of caveats:

 - For Linked Audiences, you must set *Add* or *Remove* as the value for the **DMP User Action** field, as the **Auto Detect** option isn't supported.
 - For Profile Audiences, it must match the default *Enter Event* names set in the destination settings at the Audience level.
 Those defaults are *Audience Entered* and *Audience Exited*.